Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingBuildersgroup scores (will be provided by the Council)
+- Maximizing Builder group scores (will be provided by the Council)
 - Preparing reports
 - Moderating #builders channel and updating BuildersNotion page
 - Managing budget